cloneiq/CIMB-MVQA/README.md

 ├── test
 ```
 ### Dataset
-Please follow [here](https://github.com/zhjohnchan/M3AE?tab=readme-ov-file#1-dataset-preparation-1) and only use the `SLAKE, VQA RAD, and MedVQA 2019 datasets`.
+Please follow [here](https://github.com/zhjohnchan/M3AE?tab=readme-ov-file#1-dataset-preparation-1) and only use the `SLAKE, VQA RAD, and MedVQA 2019 datasets`, all of which should be placed under the `/data` directory.

 ### Pretrained
 Download the [m3ae pretrained weight](https://drive.google.com/drive/folders/1b3_kiSHH8khOQaa7pPiX_ZQnUIBxeWWn) and put it in the `/pretrained_weights`.